joshcai/jekyll-personal/docs/_posts/2022-03-27-twenty-four-solver.markdown

 10 4 10 2
 ```

 In my opinion, this one is fiendishly difficult - there is actually only one correct answer, and it's...rather creative.
-If you stuck, try out [my solver](https://joshcai.com/24/?a=10&b=4&c=10&d=2&target=24) for this problem.
+If you get stuck, try out [my solver](https://joshcai.com/24/?a=10&b=4&c=10&d=2&target=24) for this problem.